RodrigoDiasDeOliveira/Triminds-Geo-AI/README.md

 - Precision agriculture
 - Geospatial intelligence
 - Scalable ML pipelines on Google Cloud

 Built with PyTorch, MLOps practices, and GCP services (Vertex AI, Dataproc, BigQuery).

 ---

+Part of the Triminds Ecosystem

+Triminds Geo AI is one of the products that compose the Triminds Platform, sharing the same engineering principles:

+- Modular Architecture
+- Cloud-Native Design
+- AI-First Development
+- Infrastructure as Code
+- Enterprise Security
+- MLOps Best Practices
+- Production-Ready Components

 # 🚀 Project Goals